Student Bank Accounts

 - If you are leaving the UK for a long break, e.g. for summer, let your bank know - otherwise they might treat your account as 'dormant' and close it.

-If you need help with budgeting then specific help for international students can be found on the International Student Calculator.
+If you need help with budgeting, specific help for international students can be found on the British Council website.
 You can also find information here on banking, accommodation, employment, bills, transport, eating out and free things to do.

 You can find also information in the following documents: